 For information on maintaining muscle during GLP-1 treatment, research shows protein intake of 0.7 to 1 gram per pound of lean body mass alongside resistance training is the most effective approach.
 See our tirzepatide before and after guide for body composition data.

-What Users Report
+What 262+ Users Actually Report

 For managing GLP-1 side effects like hair loss and nausea, see our guides on semaglutide hair loss, tirzepatide hair loss, and semaglutide nausea.